Eugene Godsoe

-Eugene Godsoe (born January 20, 1988) is an American former competition swimmer who specialized in backstroke and butterfly events.
+Eugene Godsoe (born January 20, 1988) is an American former competition swimmer who competed for the exceptionally strong program at Stanford University under Coaches Skip Kenney and Ted Knapp and specialized in backstroke and butterfly events.
 At the 2013 World Aquatics Championships, Godsoe placed 2nd in the 50m butterfly.
-He competed collegiately at Stanford University.
+He won a total of eleven medals in international competition from 2010 to 2015, which included eight silver and three bronze.